Anjo Sarnate: Early life and education

 Anjo Sarnate was born in Lucena City, Quezon, Philippines on May 28, 2000.
 Since his younger years, he was already exposed to music that he came to love singing.
 He stated: "I started singing for fun but then I realized that music can do more, it creates a deep emotional bond with the singer and the audience."
 At 9, he started to pursue his singing career, joining the choir and various amateur singing contests.
+At 10, he was offered a scholarship at a local music school in Lucena City.
+At an early age, he started competing in various singing competitions.
+He also joined NAMCYA (National Music Competition for Young Artists) for several years.

-He is a Bachelor of Science in Hospitality Management student.
+He graduated with a Bachelor of Science in Hospitality Management from St. Anne College of Lucena, Inc. in 2024.

+After earning his Bachelor's degree in Hospitality Management, Anjo Sarnate shifted his focus and is now pursuing a Bachelor's Degree in Music Business Management at MINT College.

 Career

-Singing competitions
+Singing Competitions

-Sarnate joined the first season of It's Showtimes segment "Tawag ng Tanghalan" with his rendition of "Minsan Lang Kitang Iibigin".
-He came back in its fifth season and became a weekly winner.
-In 2020, Sarnate also became a "mystery singer" on the third season of I Can See Your Voice.
+Sarnate joined the first season of It's Showtimes segment "Tawag ng Tanghalan" with his rendition of "Minsan Lang Kitang Iibigin". and came back in its fifth season and became a weekly winner.
+In 2020, Anjo also became a "mystery singer" on the third season of I Can See Your Voice.

 In 2019, he participated the 17th Karaoke World Championships held in Kanda Myojin Shrine, Tokyo, alongside other 43 finalists.
-He stayed until the semifinals and won the Viewers' Choice Award with his rendition of Celine Dion's "My Heart Will Go On".
+He finished as one of the grand finalist and won the Viewers' Choice Award with his rendition of Celine Dion's "My Heart Will Go On".
 He also represented the Philippines at the 25th World Championships of Performing Arts (WCOPA) in Anaheim, California, and earned 6 bronze medals.

+Anjo Sarnate, fresh off his appearance on the show "Dream Maker," represented the Philippines at the International Karaoke Federation's Karaoke Cup held in Las Vegas, Nevada, USA in 2023.
+He finished 9th out of 70 contestants, just missing a spot in the grand finals.